DaleFielding/weather4kids/README.md

 * Weather cards.
 Three weather cards are displayed next to each other inline on the page with the middle one enlarged.
   * These display the current periods of the day.
-  * Show images that are appropriate to the weather for that period of the day; before morning, morning, afternoon, evening and night.
+  * Show images that are appropriate to the weather for that period of the day; before morning, morning, afternoon, evening and night. <br>
+  Note, there is currently the potential that is will display a sunny icon when it is either before morning or night.
+The intention is to change this in the future.

 * Earlier today and later today buttons.
 These are directional buttons and include icons (arrows) that indicate which direction. <br>
 When clicked, the position of the weather cards is altered from left to right as a kind of slider effect. <br>